Bartoss/BCD_1_to_10-/README.md

-# BCD_1_to_10- with counter 74192
+# BCD 1 to 10 with counter 74192 and test bench
-Project for Design Electrical Systems in VHDL language
+Project for Design Electrical Systems in VHDL language in ISE